e-aji/week-4-coding-quiz-challenge/README.md

 * If a question is answered incorrectly, time is subtracted from the clock

-* When all the Questions have been answered and/or the timer has reached 0, the user is then shown their score and asked to enter their initials.
+* When all the questions have been answered and/or the timer has reached 0, the user is then shown their score and asked to enter their initials.

 * The user then has the option to save their initials and score

-* The user can also be directed to the high scores page to see where they rank
+* At the end of the quiz, the user is also able to select either 'restart' or 'clear' to restart the game or clear the high scores.

-* Once on the high score page, the user is able to select either 'restart' or 'clear' to restart the game or clear the high score page.
+* The users score is saved as well as their initials in local storage and can also be cleared from local storage if the user selects the clear option

 ## Links